GODIMONGO/website/web/docs/panel/features/dashboard/account.md

 Uploads must be PNG, JPEG, WebP or GIF, and between 64 and 4096 pixels on both sides; the file type is checked by content, not by its extension.
 Whatever you upload is re-encoded to a 512x512 WebP, so there is no benefit to sending anything larger.

 <img src="./images/account/avatar-set.webp" width="338" alt="" />

+An administrator can also configure an OAuth provider to bring your picture over from [the account you log in with](./oauth-links.md).
+Unless they turned overwriting on for that provider, the import only fills an empty avatar, so one you uploaded yourself stays put.
+That does mean **Remove** won't stick while such a provider is configured: the next login through it sees an empty avatar and imports the picture again.